 Voice search looks different.
 The very same person might say “show me local home improvement stores with kitchen flooring options.”
 That’s quite a stark contrast, and this is just one variation.
 There’s a great deal more variants in how people talk than how they type.

 The first step to SEO for voice search is reaching the different keywords, longer phrases and natural voice patterns that are being used in voice search.
-Next, optimize your all your content – blogs, product descriptions, landing pages, video…all of it, for voice search keyword targets.
+Next, optimize your content – blogs, product descriptions, landing pages, video…, for voice search keyword targets.

 Think About Mobile UX